-Our experience designing and developing secure messaging solutions suggests that the first step is to define and implement a security model.
+Our experience designing and developing secure messaging solutions suggests that the first step in the process is to define and implement a security model.
 Some software vendors build their application first, then try to add security on top.
-Security is a bottoms-up design and build process that includes such capabilities as an Identity Access Management (IAM) system, audit trails, strong encryption, application layer security, two-factor authentication, and much more.
-Our approach for each of our payment and gift card solutions has been to start with the security model.
+Experience proves that security must be a bottoms-up design and implementation process that includes such capabilities as an Identity Access Management (IAM) system, audit trails, strong encryption, application layer security, two-factor authentication, and much more.
+CFXWorks' approach for each of our payment and gift card solutions has been to start with the security model.

-In spite of our concerns about PCI-DSS, we have attempted to implement all of the PCI-DSS requirements in the code we designed and authored.
+In spite of our concerns about PCI-DSS, we have attempted to implement the PCI-DSS requirements in the code we designed and authored.
 Our PaymentCardXpress (PCX) solution supports TLSv1.2, Tokenization, and EMV.
 PaymentCardXpress has no visibility to the Primary Account Number (PAN).
 Therefore, according to PCI-DSS, it is an “Out-of-Scope” payment solution.
 CoalFire, a PA-DSS QSA, has confirmed PaymentCardXpress to be "Out-Of-Scope".

-Also, CFXWorks has developed other custom secure gateway solutions including: shipping APIs, fraud protection APIs, as well as custom gateways for several government and law enforcement agencies.
+CFXWorks has also developed other custom secure gateway solutions including: shipping APIs, fraud protection APIs, as well as custom secure gateways for several government and law enforcement agencies.

 CFXWorks' CEO, Al Nickles, spent 25 years at IBM.
 He was the inventor of IBM's System Application Architecture (SAA) and of MQ Series and ran the initial MQ Series development lab.
 Shortly after leaving IBM, he formed CFXWorks which initially was a consulting and services company that functioned as a sub-contractor to both IBM and HP.